 These costs can be seasonal as well.
-For example, in the Midwest and other agricultural areas, shipping fresh produce, especially in the summer, can eat up a lot of trucking capacity very quickly.
+For example, in the Midwest and other agricultural areas, shipping fresh produce, especially in the summer, eats up a lot of trucking capacity quickly.
 While some industries can plan ahead to work around seasonal challenges, it’s not always possible.

 3. Freight type

-Speaking of seasonal freight, one of the other factors in dry van freight costs is the type of freight you’re shipping.
+Speaking of seasonal freight, one of the other factors impacting cost for dry van loads is the type of freight you’re shipping with trucking companies.

 For example, freight that requires special handling or comes with special delivery instructions will cost more to ship.
 Those special circumstances might also be related to the destination.
 The more difficult your freight is to handle and the more time it will take the driver, the more the carrier has to charge you.
-Everything from the fragility of cargo to how it’s packaged (whether it fits on a standard pallet or not) affects freight rates.
+Everything from cargo fragility to how it’s packaged (whether it fits on a standard pallet or not) affects freight contract rates.

 4. Weight, density, and freight rates

-It’s pretty easy to understand why freight that weighs more costs more to ship.
-Heavier freight causes trucks to use more fuel, so carriers pass that cost on to shippers.
+It’s pretty easy to understand why the transportation of freight that weighs more costs more to ship.
+Heavier freight causes truck drivers to use more fuel, so carriers pass that cost on to shippers.

 But density is different.
-Calculate density by factoring in both the weight of your shipment and the amount of space it takes up in a trailer.
+Calculate density by factoring in both the weight of your shipment and how much space it takes up in a trailer.
 The more compact your shipment, the less your freight charges will be.
-For example, 400 pounds on one pallet will be less expensive to ship than that same 400 pounds on two pallets.
+For example, 400 pounds on one pallet will be less expensive to ship than 400 pounds on two pallets.

-When it comes to reducing shipping charges, it’s just as vital to package your shipment efficiently to take up as little space as possible as it is to make sure it’s not overweight.
+When it comes to reducing shipping charges, it’s just as vital to package your shipment efficiently as it is to stay within weight limits.